 5. Move together

-This action models self-care by showing your child that sometimes moving the body can help offload tension and create a calmer emotional state.
+⭐ When you do this with your child you show them that sometimes the best self-care is a little bit of movement or a change of scenery.
+Sometimes moving the body can help offload tension and create a calmer emotional state.

 A daily practice

 Self-care is a daily practice; it’s more like brushing your teeth than taking a vacation.
 Many articles suggest big gestures are needed to take care of yourself.
 And those are great sometimes.
 But the best and easiest self-care is small actions often.
 When parents care for their kids like this, kids learn to tune into what they need and develop good self-care habits.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating issues, body shame and eating disorders.

 She’s the founder of More-Love.org and a Parent Coach who helps parents navigate disordered eating, eating disorder recovery, and other challenging emotional and behavioral issues.